Reviewed by: Emelyn Furio

 Where can I buy a Variegated Monstera adansonii?

 Your best chances of buying a Monstera adansonii Variegata are NSE Tropicals if you are US-based.
 Other sources are Facebook plant groups, Instagram, and last but not least, eBay.
-Most recently, the prices have stabilized on this one as they are now more readily available in the 3-figure range.
+Most recently, the prices have stabilized as they are now more readily available in the 3-figure range.

 Is Monstera adansonii easy to care for?